Review Flow Terminology and Sign Up for a Special Org

 This is also true for flows in Salesforce.
 Sometimes flows can “break”—stop working for one reason or another.
 If you’re thinking, “Wait, what’s a flow again?!” remember that a flow automates a business process in your Salesforce org.

 Numerous things like faulty logic, null values, permissions, or bad code can keep a flow from working properly.
 This module teaches you how to root out the problem with a flow in your org that’s not working as it should.

 Review Flow Terms Before You Start

-Before you get hands-on fixing a flow, we recommend getting acquainted with Flow Builder by completing Flow Basics or Build a Simple Flow.
+Before you get hands-on fixing a flow, we recommend getting acquainted with Flow Builder by completing Flow Builder Basics and the Build Flow with Flow Builder trail.
 You also need basic familiarity with users, profiles, and permission sets (we recommend checking out the Data Security module).

 Here are some basic flow terms to get familiar with.

 - Run executes the most recent saved version of the flow that you have open.
 Important note: This actually attempts to complete the flow and potentially interact with the data in the org.
 For example, if your flow updates a record when a certain action is taken and you complete that action in Run, it actually updates a record in your org.